leros/Self-Driving-Car-Traffic-Sign-Classifier/README.md

  [ 9 10 16 19 41]
  [ 1  0  2  3  4]]
 ```
+The model was very certain about the predication it gave, i.e. 100% sure about the signs of image 1, 2, 4, and 5, and 98.4% sure about the sign of image 3.

 ### Visualizing the Neural Network
 I outputted the feature maps of the first conv layer: the original weights, the ReLU activation, and the one after maxpooling.